 - Chickenpox In Pregnancy Treatment & Management

 Maintaining a healthy lifestyle and eating a balanced diet are very important during pregnancy.
 However, doing this does not always protect you and the little one inside from diseases and infections.
-One of the viral diseases that you need to be concerned about during this time is chickenpox.
-So, is chicken pox dangerous during pregnancy?
+One such disease that you need to be concerned about during this time is chickenpox.
+Is chicken pox dangerous during pregnancy?

-Chickenpox is a caused by a virus called varicella-zoster, and it can be highly contagious.
-It is not a dangerous disease and lasts only for a short time in healthy kids.
+Chickenpox is caused by a virus called Varicella zoster, and it can be highly contagious.
+It is not a dangerous disease, and lasts only for a short time in healthy kids.
 However, it can be dangerous for adults, including pregnant women, and can lead to serious complications.

 The possibility of serious complications from chickenpox is low, but it is important that you are aware of them.
 One such complication is getting pneumonia along with chickenpox when you are pregnant.
 Maternal pneumonia can result in foetal morbidity.
 Other complications include preterm labour, premature birth, and retarded growth of the baby.

 As far as your baby is concerned, the risk depends on the time of contraction of the disease.
 If you develop chickenpox in early pregnancy between the eighth and twentieth week (first and second trimester), your baby is at a risk of congenital varicella syndrome, a rare birth defect.
 It might lead to underdeveloped legs and arms, scarring of the skin, incomplete development of the brain, and eye inflammation.
 The baby may suffer from mental and physical disabilities, along with seizures.
 The risk of stillbirth and miscarriage also increases.
 However, the risk of your baby developing this syndrome is very low.

 If you contract the virus during the third trimester, your baby is most likely going to be fine.
 Your body starts producing antibodies after around five days of you contracting the disease.
 These antibodies reach the baby through the placenta.